 |Blue House celebrates individuality and undeniably reflects the clients’ colorful personalities.
 Tailored to the combination of entrepreneurial and family life, the house sits on top of the office.
 A sculptural main living space starts out raised above passing traffic and cascades down into the garden, creating a strong visual connection with the outdoors from every level.
 Large openings in opposite façades balance natural light, while the space is formed by the plasticity of kitchen and staircase.
 Apart from the haptic steel railings, all surfaces are dematerialized and artificial.

 While Blue House reflects the hyper-personal, it lacks many formal characteristics of a house: it even seeks to disturb the image of a typical home.
 Its materiality and its spatial characteristics resemble those of a public building rather than a domestic interior.
 The façades are enveloped in Yves Klein Blue and adorned with figurative compositions.
-The house is deliberate in its ambiguity: does it want to stand out between its soft-toned neighbors or does it want to vanish?
+The house is deliberate in its ambiguity: does it want to stand out between its soft-toned neighbors or does it want to vanish against the sky?

 The raumplan-like strategy and contextual organization of space are themes that come back in 3 Generation House.

 2015 – 2017